Yoga Therapy is different than any other form of treatment you have tried.

 Goals Of Yoga Therapy

-The goal of yoga therapy is to support individuals in achieving balance, healing, and self-transformation by addressing their specific needs and challenges.
+The goal of yoga therapy is to support you in achieving balance, healing, and self-transformation by addressing your specific needs and challenges.
 It is often used as a complementary therapy to conventional medical treatments and can be beneficial for a wide range of conditions, including stress, anxiety, depression, chronic pain, and various physical and mental health conditions.

 What Is A Yoga Therapist?